mclmarques/CompraInteligente/README.md

 - **Koin for DI**: Koin is used for dependency injection to manage the application's dependencies efficiently.
 This allows a future migration to KMP (Kotlin Multiplaform)

 - **Jetpack Compose & Material You**
 - **Tesseract & google ML kit for OCR**: we first use google ML document scanner to pre-process and crop the image of the receipts before passing it to Tesseract, imprving the OCR results.
+-  **Room db**: allow users to store data locally
 #### Roadmap

 ##### v1.0: Foundation